G-Research/horovod/docs/install.rst

 Gloo is required to use the elastic / fault tolerant API for Horovod.

-If Horovod in unable to find the CMake binary, you may need to set ``HOROVOD_CMAKE`` in your environment before installing.
+If Horovod is unable to find the CMake binary, you may need to set ``HOROVOD_CMAKE`` in your environment before installing.

 Tensor Operations